XBeeInternetGateway/XIG/README.txt

 service) in addition to sessions with commands driven from an XBee.

+Code re-factorization to split apart growing xig.py into multiple library files.

+New streaming command parser should resolve issues where sessions could not be aborted if "xig://abort" was not sent in a single packet.

 Added the I/O Sample HTTP service.

 Added the iDigi RCI service.